What is Customer Satisfaction?

 Net Promoter Score

 - Passives are those who are satisfied with the products/services but are unlikely to recommend them to friends or family members.
-Passives do not have brand loyalty and can easily be converted by competitors.
+Passives do not have strong brand loyalty and can easily be converted by competitors.

 - Detractors are customers who are unsatisfied with the products/services and may damage the company’s brand image and growth through bad word-of-mouth.